-- of industry trends and expectations, and considered differences for the Group's operations.
-We used our knowledge of the Group, its past performance, business and customers, and our industry experience. - We checked the consistency of the growth rates for the respective CGUs to external indices, past performance of the Group, and our experience regarding the feasibility of these in the industry and economic environment in which they operate. - Working with our valuation specialists, we independently developed a discount rate range for each CGU subject to recoverable amount determinations using publicly available market data for comparable entities, adjusted by risk factors specific to the individual CGUs and the retail sector they operate in, and compared them with the rates used by the Group. - We recalculated the impairment charge against the recorded amount disclosed. - We assessed the disclosures in the financial report using our understanding of the issues obtained from our testing and against the requirements of the accounting standards.
+- We checked the consistency of the growth rates for the respective CGUs to external indices, past performance of the Group, and our experience regarding the feasibility of these in the industry and economic environment in which they operate. - Working with our valuation specialists, we independently developed a discount rate range for each CGU subject to recoverable amount determinations using publicly available market data for comparable entities, adjusted by risk factors specific to the individual CGUs and the retail sector they operate in, and compared them with the rates used by the Group. - We recalculated the impairment charge and compared it to the amount recorded by management. - We assessed the disclosures in the financial report using our understanding obtained from our testing and against the requirements of the accounting standards.